Adwai-T/Notes/Java/Spring.md

 ```

 By default `@PropertySource` does not support or load yaml files.
 We can define a custom `PropertySourceFactory` so that we can load and use yaml files.

+Spring Framework provides two convenient classes that can be used to load YAML documents.
+The `YamlPropertiesFactoryBean` loads YAML as `Properties` and the `YamlMapFactoryBean` loads YAML as a `Map`.

+You can also use the `YamlPropertySourceLoader` class if you want to load YAML as a Spring `PropertySource`.

 As of Spring 4.3, `@PropertySource` comes with the factory attribute.
 We can make use of it to provide our custom implementation of the `PropertySourceFactory`, which will handle the YAML file processing.